sbesada/java.math.expression.parser/README.md

         --> execution time = 4ms in i7-6500U

-In the test package you can see more examples with diferent constructors
+In the test package you can see more examples with different constructors

 The last version supports expressions with complex numbers and multiple vars.
 Here an example: